Islamization of Jerusalem: Al-Aqsa Mosque (Qibli Mosque)

 It is unknown exactly when the al-Aqsa Mosque was first constructed and who ordered its construction, but it is certain that it was built in the early Umayyad period of rule in Palestine.
 Architectural historian K. A. C. Creswell, referring to a testimony by Arculf, a Gallic monk, during his pilgrimage to Palestine in 679–82, notes the possibility that the second caliph of the Rashidun Caliphate, Umar ibn al-Khattab, erected a primitive quadrangular building for a capacity of 3,000 worshipers somewhere on the Haram ash-Sharif.
-However, Arculf visited Palestine during the reign of Mu'awiyah I, and it is possible that Mu'awiyah ordered the construction, not Umar.
+However, Arculf visited Palestine during the reign of Mu'awiya I, and it is possible that Mu'awiya ordered the construction, not Umar.
 This latter claim is explicitly supported by the early Muslim scholar al-Muthahhar bin Tahir.

 Marwani prayer hall

 Between 1995 and 2001, the Islamic Waqf carried out extensive construction work in order to build the biggest mosque in the region named Marwani prayer hall, with a capacity of 10,000 worshippers in an area of about 5,000 square meters.
 During unsupervised construction, the Waqf obliterated many of the antiquities at Solomon's Stables section of Temple Mount.
 The original Herodian structure was converted into a mosque.
 The structure stones were stripped of its original surface.
 At eastern Hulda gate, the Waqf destroyed the original Herodian ornamentation and later plastered them and painted them over.
 Tens of truck loads of dirt were dumped into Kidron Walley.
 Thousands of artifacts from the First Temple period until today were later rescued in the operation named Temple Mount Sifting Project.
 The findings included some 1000 ancient coins, Israelite bullas with ancient Hebrew inscriptions, 10,000-year-old tools like a blade and scraper, as well as Hasmonean, Ptolemaic and Herodian artifacts, ancient stones with signs of Second Temple destruction and other important artifacts.